Germany debates easing restrictions as new infections drop

 "Why shouldn't this also work for other shops," he said, calling for "a responsible return to normalcy".

-Other politicians, like Dietmar Woidke, governor of Brandenburg, have called for a more cautious approach to avoid the risk of negating the gains Germany has made in combating the virus.
+Other politicians, like Dietmar Woidke, governor of Brandenburg, have called for a more cautious approach to avoid the risk of negating the work Germany has done to combat the virus.

+The current restrictions, which include limiting public gatherings to two individuals, are to remain in place until April 19.

 ((Tom.Sims@thomsonreuters.com; +49 69 7565 1242; Reuters Messaging: tom.sims.thomsonreuters.com@thomsonreuters.net))